estebangarviso/NodeJSFinalProject/README.md

 ## Requirements

 - Node.js v18 (use [nvm](https://github.com/nvm-sh/nvm) to manage multiple Node.js versions.)
+- Docker (for MongoDB)
 - pnpm v8 (minimum)
 - Create an `.env` file that looks like the `.env.example` file.
-- Import default sample database records with `pnpm import:db` script then CTRL+C to stop the script.
+- Seed default sample database records with `pnpm import:db` script then CTRL+C to stop the script.

 ## Installation